Exarchias/exarchias/README.md

 ### Hi there 👋

-My Name is Robert and I just completed my Bachellor's Degree and I am heading towards my Master's Degree.
-I just had the idea to create a README.md for myself and am thinking of adding one of the strange stats trackers that many people are using, for now I am just checking how it works.
+My Name is ***Robert*** and I just completed my Bachellor's Degree and I am heading towards my Master's Degree.
+I just had the idea to create a README.md for myself and am thinking of adding one of the strange stats trackers that many people are using.
+For now I am just checking how it works.

 **A friendly advice**.
-If you are looking to work with me, instead of looking what my zodiac sign is and how possitively I see myself why don't you spend a bit of time to check my work and my commits to have a clear picture about me?
-Just saying... if you are not willing to check my code, what are we even doing here.
+If you are looking to work with me, instead of looking what my zodiac sign is and "how possitively I see myself", why don't you spend a bit of time to check my work and my commits to have a clear picture about me?
+Just saying... if you are not willing to check my code, then, what are we even doing here?

 ## A short resume: ##
  - Bachellor's Degree on Software Development